coq/ceps/text/069-coq-roadmap.md

 #### Rewrite rules

 The goal is to add (unsafe) user-defined rewrite rules.
-This features allows users to add computation rules to axioms which can be useful for prototyping.
+This feature allows users to add computation rules to axioms which can be useful for prototyping.
 It also allows for different kinds of computation rules with respect to what Coq currently permits: non-linearity, overlapping left-hand sides (*eg* one can write